 - Uptime Monitoring — Get notification when your blog is unavailable.

 To summarize, BlogVault is the one-stop shop for backing up and securing your blog.

 There are over 50,000 plugins available for WordPress.
 The question is which ones are essential?

 WordPress out of the box is just OK.
 This is where plugins come into play and extend the functionality of WordPress.

 Most are free to download and use, but in many cases, you get what you pay for.
 There are commercial plugins as well.
 Which ones should you use?

 These are the plugins I recommend for all installs.
-(I also have a more comprehensive list of all the plugins and services I use.)
+I have a more comprehensive list of the best WordPress plugins I recommend and use.

-- Yoast SEO – A very popular plugin that helps with your SEO (Search Engine Optimization) and social media.
+- SEOPress – A very popular plugin that’s an alternative to Yoast to optimize your SEO (Search Engine Optimization) and social media.